Skip to main content

 What is 2026 White Guide Nordic Restaurants - Masters Level?

-It is a prestigious list curated by the White Guide that highlights 40 of the Nordic region’s most exceptional restaurants, recognized for outstanding culinary artistry, innovation, and hospitality.
+It is a prestigious list curated by the White Guide that highlights 40 of the Nordic region’s most exceptional restaurants, recognized for outstanding culinary artistry, innovation, hospitality.

 How are honorees selected?

-Restaurants are rigorously evaluated by expert inspectors based on criteria including food quality, service, ambiance, sustainability, and innovation before being awarded Masters Level status.
+Restaurants are rigorously evaluated by expert inspectors based on criteria including food quality, service, ambiance, sustainability, innovation before being awarded Masters Level status.

 How often is this list updated?